ccaiman/ReporTN_templates/README.md

 This method is the easiest because it doesn’t require a full installation of R/R Studio and runs discretely without you having to explicitly open other software.
-To use the app on a local server, Download the `MyApplication` folder and install [R-portable](https://sourceforge.net/projects/rportable/) and [pandoc](https://github.com/jgm/pandoc/releases) into `MyApplication/dist`.
+To use the app on a local server, download the `MyApplication` folder and install [R-portable](https://sourceforge.net/projects/rportable/) and [pandoc](https://github.com/jgm/pandoc/releases) into `MyApplication/dist`.
 You can contact me for an installer of a complete